mmachenry/lambdacraft/game/README.md

 service.
 If it notices 10 minutes of continuous inactivity, that daemon issues a stop command through rcon, the Minecraft server gracefully shuts itself down and the container will complete running.

+Upgrading the server
+---
+In theory, upgrading to a new version of the server should be as simple as editing game/Dockerfile and changing the VERSION to the desired version.
+Then check in that update to github.
+The run make deploy on the game/Makefile which will upload the new container to the repository.